ubaldot/vim-conda-activate/README.md

 See `:h pythonthreedll` and `:h pythonthreehome`.

 ## Usage
-This plugin has two commands:
+This plugin has one command `CondaActivate` that take one optional argument:
 ```
-:CondaChangeEnv # Show a popup menu
+:CondaActivate # Show a popup menu
 :CondaActivate myenv # Activate myenv without popup menu
 ```
-which, I think, are self-explanatory.

 ## Contributing
 Feel free to send a PR if have any improvement ideas.